cozy/DACC/README.md

 -  `flask purge measure <measure_name>`.
 -  `flask purge all-measures`.

+By default, measures oldest than 90 days will be deleted.
-A `-d max-date` option can be passed to specify the maximum date for a measure to be purged.
+A `-d days` option can be passed to specify the minimal age of a measure to be deleted, expressed in number of days, starting from the current date.

 Note the measures involving quartiles cannot be purged as easily as the others, because quartiles cannot be partitioned: one needs all the measures to compute the quartile.
 Thus, the `max_days_to_update_quartile` is used to determine if the measures can be removed.